firefly-iii/data-importer/readme.md

 ## About the data importer

 "Firefly III" is a (self-hosted) manager for your personal finances.
 It can help you keep track of your expenses and income, so you can spend less and save more.
-The **data importer** is built to help you import transactions into Firefly III.
+The **Firefly III Data Importer** is built to help you import transactions into Firefly III.
 It is separated from Firefly III for security and maintenance reasons.

 The data importer does not connect to your bank directly.
-Instead, it uses [GoCardless](https://gocardless.com/) and [SaltEdge](https://www.saltedge.com/products/spectre/countries) to connect to over 6000 banks worldwide.
-These services are free for Firefly III users, but require registration.
-Keep in mind these services have their own privacy and data usage policies.

-The data importer can also connect to your bank using `SimpleFIN`, and it can import CSV files you've downloaded from your bank.
+Instead, it uses [third party data providers](https://docs.firefly-iii.org/how-to/data-importer/import/third-party-providers/) to help you import data into Firefly III.
+Some of these providers are free of charge, others charge money.

+If you do not want to rely on third parties to import your data, you can import data using the following file formats:

+- CSV
+- CAMT.052
+- CAMT.053

+Other formats are on my to do list :-).

 You can run the data importer once, for a bulk import.
 You can also run it regularly to keep up with new transactions.